Posts Tagged Retirement Planning

 Traditionally, people have been advised to have a balance, between stocks and bonds, in their retirement funds, with the bond component gradually increasing over time.
 And that hasn’t changed; but, the rate at which bonds increase should be somewhat slower today.
 Over the past decade, inflation has been virtually nonexistent; however, it will return at some point and, as most senior citizens know, health care inflation never really went away!

 This post is intended to lay the groundwork for my next one, which will offer some ideas as to how to include a more growth-oriented component to your portfolio.
 It is not meant to offer investment advice, per se, but to provide some ideas as to a forward-thinking way of adding to the growth in your portfolio.

 These ideas are primarily intended for the hands-on, fairly open-minded investor.
-Before you act upon the: study them; confer with whomever you see investment advice from and, if you do act, perhaps do so gradually.
+Before you act upon them: study them; confer with whomever you see investment advice from and, if you do act, perhaps do so gradually!

 Let me explain the stock market through the Standard and Poor’s 500 Index, which is composed of 500 large company stocks.
 Since there are 4,333 publicly traded stocks in the U. S.—between the exchanges and the rarely traded “Pink Sheets”—the 500 stocks in the S & P, at 11.5% of the total, is a substantial statistical sample.
 The stocks represent ten different industries, as cited below:

 Real Estate 2.91

 The stocks represented in most indices are weighted, according to their “equity capitalization,” or relative market value.
 Please note that the ten largest companies, in the S & P 500, represent 18.85% of the whole Index, and five of the top ten are in Technology: